Traumatic Brain Injury, Paediatrics (012)

 This should be achieved at the lowest possible PIP and PEEP (<5mmHg).

 Some literature suggest there may be a place for Pressure Regulated Volume Controlled Mode of ventilation (ie SIMV Autoflow, rather than BIPAP).
-More important than mode is to measure end-tidal pCO2 continuously and react to changes.
+Continuous measurement of end-tidal pCO2 and reaction to changes is more important than mode of ventilation.

 Arterial gases should be performed at least 4-6 hourly in the first few days of admission.
 A change in end-tidal pCO2 or rise in ICP should result in a repeat gas.

 Endotracheal suctioning (ETS) may produce significant (usually transient) rises in ICP.
-It remains necessary, but should be minimised and some means of prophylaxis –sedation boluses ( Fentanyl 2micrograms/kg IV) or endotracheal instillation of lignocaine 1% (max 2mls)- should be considered.
+It remains necessary, but should be minimised and sedation boluses, such as of fentanyl, should be considered pre-suction.
+See Child BNF for dosing.

 C-spine – ensure correct collar placement and careful moving and handling as per APLS guidelines.
 Log-roll –no straight lifting.
+Seek advice from neurosurgery about spinal precautions.
 See separate moving and handling guideline.

 3. Circulation